-Responsive content management – no longer a nightmareMorten Eriksen on
+Responsive content management – no longer a nightmare

 Picture this.
 You’re on the bus, and your boss calls to ask you to make some important changes to your website, but you’ve only got your phone at hand to take care of the edits.

 Inefficient, frustrating, and fraught with the risk of further errors are all things that jump to mind to describe this situation.
 In a world where seconds and minutes translate into dollars and cents, it shouldn’t be this hard to edit on the fly.

-Sometimes changes need to happen ASAP, and in those situations, the only tool at your disposal may be a smartphone or tablet.
-A CMS should be prepared for these scenarios, adapting its interface to all types of screen sizes or input methods, and optimising its user experience to reflect the benefits and limitations of different platforms.
+Sometimes changes need to happen ASAP, and in those situations, the only tool at your disposal may be a smartphone or a tablet.
+A CMS should be prepared for these scenarios, adapting its interface to all types of screen sizes or input methods, and optimizing its user experience to reflect the benefits and limitations of different platforms.

-The size of your device should feel like a force multiplier when using your CMS, and this means an experience that’s designed to take full advantage of all that room.
-Enonic XP does exactly this, scaling its experience as screens get larger or smaller by dynamically altering the UI and overlays.
+The size of your device should feel like a force multiplier when using your CMS, and this means an experience that’s designed to take full advantage of all the space.
+Enonic does exactly this by scaling its user interface as screens get larger or smaller, and dynamically altering the panels.

 Read more: 5 reasons to choose Enonic as your CMS

 Ah, bandwidth.
 The scourge of digital workers on the go everywhere.
 There’s nothing like having your attempts to review digital content slowed down to a crawl by limited bandwidth.
 A CMS that doesn’t take into account the fact that connection speeds are far less than ideal, isn’t a CMS you want to invest in.

 Enonic optimizes its bandwidth usage to ensure that the interface loads quickly and reliably on even the slowest connections, freeing you to edit content whenever, and wherever, without a second thought.